 A strong voice for NI Veterans

 Over the weekend, a truly special celebration took place just outside Newry, where family, friends, dignitaries, and comrades gathered to mark the 100th birthday of Captain John Gough, a proud Irish Guards veteran of the Second World War.
 The celebration was hosted by the Ulster Branch Irish Guards Association at Captain Gough’s home and was […]

-Read More… Honouring a Century of Service: Captain John Gough Celebrates 100 Remarkable Years
+Read More… from Honouring a Century of Service: Captain John Gough Celebrates 100 Remarkable Years

+A strong voice for NI Veterans